pollygot/dev.pollygot.com/docs/flock/mailgun.md

     "text": "",      // {string} The email content

     // Optional
-    "recipientVariables": "",  // [{object}] A set of key:value pairs for mail merge.
+    "recipientVariables": "",  // {object}?
+A set of key:value pairs for mail merge.
 See mail merge example below }
 }
 ```